Skip to main content

 TL;DR

+The ABM vs inbound debate has run for over a decade in B2B marketing.
+The standard answer was: inbound for early-stage companies, ABM for enterprise teams.
 That answer depended on Google reliably sending organic traffic to your content.
 That assumption is now structurally broken, and the way it broke changes how you should think about both strategies.

 Intempt's AI GTM platform unifies these two motions into one signal-driven workflow, using real-time behavioral data to determine which motion each account gets at any given moment.
 But first, let us cover what each strategy is, what actually changed, and how to decide where to put your budget.

-The motion is: build audience first, qualify later.
-Inbound works when distribution is reliable.
 For most of the last decade, that distribution was Google organic search.
 Here is what changed.

 Organic traffic among B2B companies fell 33.6 percent year-over-year in 2026, according to Cognism's Inside Inbound report.
 Some sectors reported drops of 70 to 80 percent.

-The cause is not an algorithm change.
-It is structural: Google's AI Overview now appears on nearly half of tracked search queries, and research from Search Engine Land found 68 percent of all Google searches in early 2026 ended without a single click.
+The cause is not an algorithm change — it is structural.

+Google's AI Overview now appears on nearly half of tracked search queries, and research from Search Engine Land found 68 percent of all Google searches in early 2026 ended without a single click.

 Seer Interactive analyzed 25.1 million impressions across 3,119 queries and found click-through rates for informational queries dropped 61 percent in the 15 months following AI Overview's wider rollout.

-A separate April 2026 randomized field experiment found organic clicks fell 38 percent when an AI Overview was present, even for sites ranking first.
+A separate April 2026 randomized field experiment found organic clicks fell 38 percent when an AI Overview was present — even for sites ranking first.

 Most telling: the overlap between top-10 Google rankings and what AI Overviews actually cite collapsed from roughly 75 percent to between 17 and 38 percent.
 Ranking first no longer guarantees citation.
 Ranking first no longer guarantees a click.